DetoxAI/detoxai/README.md

 results: dict[str, detoxai.CorrectionResult] = detoxai.debias(model, dataloader)
 ```

+Too see more examples of detoxai in use, see `examples/` folder.

 # Installation

 DetoxAI is available on PyPI, and can be installed by running the following command: